 We read a selection of texts gradually developing conceptual network spreading in different directions: art theory, visual studies, philosophy, media theory, anthropology.
-For each seminar the required reading was two texts, articles or chapters, which in combination create tension, resonate with each other and open further questions.
-A selection of literary and film fragments will provided a counter-point to the theory texts.
-These fragments functioned as interruptions that open different possible lines to connect the texts.
-The proposed list will be adjusted and modified by taking into account the interests and needs of the group.
+For each seminar the required reading consisted of two texts, articles or chapters, which in combination create tension, resonate with each other and open further questions.
+A selection of literary and film fragments functioned as interruptions, which open different possible perspectives of interpretation of the texts.

 The selection of readings included texts by: Theodor Adorno, Giorgio Agamben, Jean Baudrillard, Hans Belting, Claire Bishop, Jorge Luis Borges, Bill Brown, Benjamin Buchloh, Italo Calvino, Ray Chow, Roger Caillois, Mladen Dolar, Guy Debord, Gilles Deleuze, Jacques Derrida, Georges Didi-Huberman, Hal Foster, Michel Foucault, Michael Fried, Dario Gamboni, Alfred Gell, Martin Jay, Bruno Latour, Sarat Maharaj, Philippe-Alain Michaud, Chantal Mouffe, Jean-Luc Nancy, Jacques Rancière, Plato, Hito Steyerl, Irit Rogoff, Raul Ruiz and others